InnovAIte-Deakin/AI-Prototyping-Lab---MedTech-Stream/README.md

 ## Limitations

-- No OCR: scanned images are not supported; PDFs must contain extractable text.
+- OCR: Scanned PDFs and images (PNG/JPEG) are supported via Tesseract OCR when available.
+Docker and CI include Tesseract.
+OCR accuracy depends on image quality.
 - Network restrictions: if the backend cannot reach the LLM, it falls back to a safe, deterministic JSON interpretation.
 - Stateless: no DB; all parsing is ephemeral; do not upload PHI to shared environments.